Fundaciongrupoal/copyrightly.io/README.md

 This contract implements an Oracle that checks if a specific YouTube video, identified using its VIDEO_ID, has in the description of its web page (https://www.youtube.com/watch?v=VIDEO_ID) a link to a specific content hash.

-Thus, the Oracle allows a creator to assert that a manifestation is also available in YouTube as a video owned by the same person, who should have access to edit the description of the video to include the link to the manifestation using its hash.
+Thus, the Oracle allows a creator to assert that a manifestation is also available on YouTube as a video owned by the same person, who should have access to edit the description of the video to include the link to the manifestation using its hash.